BenedettoSimone/KetoCare/README.md

 aws dynamodb list-tables --endpoint-url=http://localhost:4566
 ```

-3) Populate the tables with some data
+3) Populate the tables with some data.
+In particular, will be loaded the measurements and the average of the previous day's measurements of the current day

 ```
-python3 settings/loadMeasurementsData.py
-python3 settings/loadData.py
 python3 settings/loadData.py
 ```